Today’s classrooms are increasingly academically diverse.

 The secret ingredients for success are openness to technology and a training plan.

 For the differentiation plan to work across multiple classes or schools, all teacher should learn the basics of using the differentiation platform.
-Some schools host PD training days, whereas others attend Front Row training webinars or have experienced teachers train their peers.
+Some schools host PD training days, whereas others attend Freckle training webinars or have experienced teachers train their peers.
 No matter how the training happens or how formal it is, it’s important for administrators to align expectations with teachers so that everyone is on the same page.

 Extra resources to help you make differentiation a reality